-Hide Pictures on iPhone
+Hide Pictures on Your iPhone

 Pictures can be hidden by password-protecting them, hiding them behind a calculator, or locking them.
 Most of these applications create a special hidden folder, to which you can transfer your personal pictures.

-1. Private Photo Vault
+2. Private Photo Vault

 Private Photo Vault is one of the best free applications to protect your personal photos and videos by password/pattern-locking.
-This feature-rich app allows easy album organization by allowing you to transfer images and videos from iPhone’s photo app to your new protected album.
+This feature-rich app allows easy album organization by allowing you to transfer images and videos from your iPhone’s photo app to your new protected album.

 All you need to do is select photos you want to hide and password-protect them on your private album.
 Private Photo Vault has a tri-protect system.
 You can either hide your photos via a secure password system or a nifty pattern lock system.
 There’s also a pin lock option that lets you hide an image by entering a 4-digit pin.

 Of many additional features, my favorite is the decoy password option.
 It allows users to enter two passwords – one for the personal picture album and a main password for the normal one.
 You can then enter the main password if someone finds this app and tells you to show what’s behind the protected album.

 The photo-hiding feature of SpyCalc seems to be inspired by a James Bond flick.
 This amazing gadget lets you hide pictures on your iPhone behind an innocent-looking calculator.
 The app works exactly like a normal calculator, but doubles as a secret safe, where you can type in a number combination to hide/unhide photos.

-The free version is ad-supported, but has all features of the paid version, so there’s no need to buy the app, unless you feel ads are a nuisance.
+The free version is ad-supported but has all features of the paid version, so there’s no need to buy the app unless you feel ads are a nuisance.
 With this app, you can take pictures directly and store them in the calculator app.

-Another free application, KeepSafe has an easy-to-use pin lock system that lets you type in a four-digit pin to hide photos on your phone.
+Another free application, KeepSafe, has an easy-to-use pin lock system that lets you type in a four-digit pin to hide photos on your phone.
 It has a nice little private camera feature that lets you take pictures and hide them directly into the app--no need for these pictures to spend any time unprotected.

 Along with pictures, KeepSafe also lets you hide videos as well.
 All you need to do is open the application, select the items you want to pin-protect, and import them to the application.

 KeepSafe is a nifty little app that gives you total control over your media.
 It has only one protection system, but is effective enough to hide private pictures.

-4. Pic Lock 2.0
+5. Pic Lock 2.0

-Pic Lock 2.0 is a free photo-hiding application that allows users to protect their private pictures by entering a strong pass code or by creating a complex pattern via a nifty pattern locking system.
+Pic Lock 2.0 is a free photo-hiding application that allows users to protect their private pictures by entering a strong passcode or by creating a complex pattern via a nifty pattern locking system.
 The app supports iPhone 5 and has a very smooth user interface.

 Pic Lock 2.0 offers everything a standard photo-lock app has.
 These include iTunes sharing via USB, and importing and exporting pictures from and to your iPhone photo app.
 The free version of the app won't have regular updates; the paid version promises lifetime updates, to fix stability issues and add new features.